-vote for O. E. Shannon, a man who has done as much for the party as any man in Bedford county, a man who Tuesday next you can and must poll has always been true, a man who is re-3,000 votes!
-If you getout every Dem- spected and loved by all who know ocrat to the polls, you can and will do him?
-Wesay, cling to Shannon!
-You it.
-Geary cannot get over 2400, to do cannot find it in your hearts to "scratch" his best.
-This would leave Clymer him!
-What!
-Would you strike down 600 majority.
-In order that the men a true man like Shannon?
-Impossiin each township mayknow what they ble!
-If Esq.
-Lingenfelter had remain- vice.
-Isn't this a shame? will have to do in order to poll this ed in the Democratic party, he would number of votes, we give the following have received your votes; he could quotas.
-Let every district strive to have asked them with a good grace. come up to and if possible to exceed But, clever fellow as he is, he has done these figures.
+Now, what Democrat can refuse to vote for O. E. Shannon, a man who has done as much for the party as any man in Bedford county, a man who will have to do in order to poll this ed in the Democratic party, he would quotas.
+Let every district strive to have asked them with a good grace. come up to and if possible to exceed But, elever fellow as he is, he has done these figures.
 Now, men, fill your the Democratic party too much harm quotas!
-Now, good and true and faith- by his course, to ask a reward for what ful working-men, strive as you have he has done.
-We are sorry, and we sleeves and let's give them thunder! acted as he did, but he chose to do so, them!
-The several districts will please give and he cannot blame us now for refusing to vote for him.
+Now, good and true and faith- by his course, to ask a reward for what sleeves and let's give them thunder! acted as he did, but he chose to do so, them! sing to vote for him.
 Stick to Shannon and give him an old-fashioned ma-